 Therapeutic Behavioral Services

-Therapeutic Behavioral Services provide help and support to children, youth, and young adults (under age 21) who have challenging behaviors, are having difficulty maintaining their current placement, are being placed in or discharged from an RCL 12 – 14 group home or have had a psychiatric hospitalization within the past 24 months.
-A home and community based, short-term, intensive service, TBS is provided for an average of three months.
+Therapeutic Behavioral Services provide help and support to children, youth, and young adults (under age 21) who have challenging behaviors, are having difficulty maintaining their current placement, are being placed in or discharged from an group home/STRTP or have had a psychiatric hospitalization within the past 24 months.
+A home and community based, short-term, intensive service, TBS is provided for an average of three - six months.
 We contract with Remi Vista, Inc. who assigns a trained Therapeutic Behavioral Specialist for an agreed upon number of sessions per week.
 The Specialist assists the client and caregiver with the development of structure and new learning experiences that promotes mental and behavioral stability, healthy pro-social behavioral and supports the family in gaining new life skills.

 Those identified as Katie A. subclass members are provided services outlined in “The Core Practice Model” (CPM).
 The CPM requires collaboration between child welfare and mental health staff, service providers, and community tribal partners working with the children, youth, and families.
 It articulates a family-centered approach that is intended to improve coordination and collaboration among mental health, child welfare, and children and families involved with the child welfare system who have mental health needs.